tingofurro/shuffle_test/README.md

 - `run_gpt2_zeroshot.py`: is the script to run the zero-shot NLG models of the GPT2 type.
 It can be used to run various sizes of GPT2 architectures (base, medium, large).
 - `run_bidir_zeroshot.py`: is the script to run NLU models of the BERT type.
 It can be used to run the `bert-base-uncased` and `roberta-base` experiments from the paper.

+## Release

+In the [release](https://github.com/tingofurro/shuffle_test/releases/tag/0.1), we provide the `roberta-large` checkpoint of the model we supervised to perform the shuffle test.
+It can be used in conjunction with the `run_supervised.py` script.

 ## Cite the work

 If you make use of the code, models, or algorithm, please cite our paper: